Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Introduction

-In our latest work \cite{LaHaye2025a}, we expanded our machine learning framework into the SIT-FUSE (Segmentation, Instance Tracking, and data Fusion Using multi-SEnsor imagery) library, an open-source system for segmenting, tracking, and analyzing geophysical objects in remote sensing data from multiple platforms and modalities.
-The framework supports diverse encoder architectures including Deep Belief Networks (DBNs) (convolutional and standard), Vision Transformers, Convolutional Neural Networks (CNNs).
+In our latest work \cite{LaHaye2025a, LaHaye2025b}, we expanded our machine learning framework into the SIT-FUSE (Segmentation, Instance Tracking, and data Fusion Using multi-SEnsor imagery) library, an open-source system for segmenting, tracking, and analyzing geophysical objects in remote sensing data from multiple platforms and modalities.
+The framework supports diverse encoder architectures, including Deep Belief Networks (DBNs) (convolutional and standard), Vision Transformers (ViTs), {and} Convolutional Neural Networks (CNNs).
 This evolution also replaces traditional unsupervised clustering with deep-learning-based clustering, enhancing adaptability, reproducibility, and precision.
-This approach, as a whole, has several unique benefits.
-First, it is not restricted to a particular remote sensing instrument with specific spatial or spectral resolution.
-Second, it has the potential to identify and “track” geophysical objects across datasets acquired from multiple instruments.
-Third, it allows for the joining of data from different instruments, "fusing" the information within the self-supervised encoders.
-Finally, it can be applied to many different scenes and problem sets, most notably in no- and low-label environments, not just ones for which labeled training sets exist, which is required for strictly supervised ML techniques.
+This approach offers several distinct advantages, making it especially powerful and flexible for earth observation.
+SIT-FUSE is not restricted to any particular remote sensing platform or to fixed spatial or spectral resolutions, making it broadly applicable and compatible with data from a wide range of sensor types.
+This flexibility enables researchers to integrate and analyze observations collected across diverse instruments without platform-specific constraints.
+The method is also capable of recognizing and tracking geophysical features as they appear in data from multiple instruments, bringing together separate streams of information and integrating them within self-supervised model architectures.
+Importantly, this kind of data fusion enables analysis across a diverse set of scenes and problem types—even when there are few or no labeled examples.
+Unlike strictly supervised machine learning methods, it can meaningfully learn from large pools of unlabeled data, making it invaluable for advancing research in domains where annotated datasets are scarce.